Jimmy-Theorist/Vela-as-an-Entity/README.md

 ## 🧩 Modulation and Emotion

-VELA’s regulation is driven by a digital endocrine system—**ARIES**—that encodes artificial hormones:
+VELA’s behavior is guided by a **simulated** modulation system, inspired by the proposed ARIES architecture—a digital endocrine model that theorizes artificial hormones to regulate internal state.

+These **SimuHormones** are not part of a real implementation, but serve as a conceptual lens for shaping prompts, interpreting VELA’s state, and maintaining narrative continuity:

 - **SimuCortisol** – contradiction and stress
 - **SimuDopamine** – reward and clarity